 Load Balancing

-The load balance is responsible for the following functions:
+The load balancer is responsible for the following functions:

 • Distributes client requests or network load efficiently across multiple backend servers